pneumus/Linux/tutorial/git_tutorial.md

 <details>
   <summary>Create a Local Repository</summary>
   <br>
-  +Create a Folder
+  + Create a Folder
   <br>
-  *Execute this command in the folder:
+  * Execute this command in the folder:

   ```
   git init